Andrei Shkuro: Early life

-He was born in the stanitsa of Pashkovskaya (Пашковская, now part of Krasnodar) in Kuban Oblast into a Cossack family.
-Shkuro graduated from Cossack Sotnya of the Nikolaevsky Cavalry School in 1907 and served in the Kuban Cossack Host.

-In World War I Shkuro became the commander of a special partisan unit which executed several daring raids behind German lines.
+He was born in the stanitsa of Pashkovskaya (now part of Krasnodar) in Kuban Oblast into a Cossack family.
+During World War I, Shkuro became the commander of a special partisan unit which executed several daring raids behind German lines.
 During the war, Shkuro was promoted to the rank of colonel for his heroic performance.

 Russian Civil War

 In the spring of 1918, after the establishment of the Bolshevik régime, Shkuro organized an anti-Bolshevik Cossack unit in the area of Batalpashinsk in the Caucasus.
 In May and June 1918 he raided Stavropol, Yessentuki and Kislovodsk.
 After officially joining Denikin's Volunteer Army, he became the commander of the Kuban Cossacks brigade which soon increased in size and became a division.
 In May 1919 Shkuro, as a young lieutenant-general, had a whole cavalry corps of Cossacks under his command.

 Shkuro, though charismatic and audacious, showed bravery which often bordered on the reckless; he received several wounds, and also acquired a reputation for his cunning.
 Many in the White Army's high command, however, considered him undisciplined and somewhat of a "loose cannon".

 According to Soviet historians his forces (including his chief of staff Yakov Slashchov) were particularly cruel and prone to looting.
 In contrast, in his memoirs (which Shkuro dictated in 1921) he describes many instances in which he spared the lives of enemies, including even Bolshevik commissars (whom the Whites usually summarily executed).
 Shkuro claimed that he saved from execution a Red Army battalion of Jewish volunteers taken prisoner by the Whites, and that he spoke out against and prevented pogroms against the Jewish population.